Colorado simplifies sales tax for sellers

 Sales tax simplification was largely driven by South Dakota v.
 Wayfair, Inc. (June 2018), in which the Supreme Court of the United States ruled physical presence is no longer the only requisite for sales tax.
 Thus, in addition to taxing sales by businesses with a physical presence in the state, states can now impose a sales tax collection obligation on out-of-state businesses with economic activity in the state (economic nexus).

 Shortly after the Supreme Court ruling, Colorado imposed a sales and use tax collection obligation on out-of-state sellers with more than $100,000 in sales or at least 200 separate sales transactions in Colorado in the current or previous calendar year.
 It also changed sales and use tax collection requirements (i.e., sourcing rules) for in-state sellers.

-These changes were originally set to take effect December 1, 2018.
+These changes took effect December 1, 2018.
 However, due to the complex nature of Colorado sales and use tax and the scope of the changes, the DOR granted a grace period through May 31, 2019.

 Transaction threshold eliminated